-Improvement Year(s) Purpose/Description New Lagoon #1 and #2 wash down pump station was installed.
-1997 - 1998 Allows for cleaning the sides of the lagoons for reduced odors.
-On-demand pump station pressurizes two pipelines that encircle Lagoons #1 and #2.
-Wash down hydrants located at intervals around the lagoons.
-Designed to spray 160 gpm of wash down water 60 feet.
-A new sanitary 8-inch polyvinyl chloride (PVC) sanitary sewer line was constructed from the IWTP across South 188th Street to the Midway Sewer District sewer pipeline in 16 th Avenue South 1997 - 1998 Replaced IWTP septic system with a new sanitary sewer line that connects the IWTP restroom, break room, and janitor's closet.
+Improvement Year(s)) Purpose/Description A new sanitary 8-inch polyvinyl chloride (PVC) sanitary sewer line was constructed from the IWTP across South 188th Street to the Midway Sewer District sewer pipeline in 16 th Avenue South.
+1997 - 1998 Replaced IWTP septic system with a new sanitary sewer line that connects the IWTP restroom, break room, and janitor's closet.
 The old septic system was disconnected, cleaned, and abandoned in place.
 Programmable time-based influent and effluent samplers were installed.
 1997 - 1998 The Sigma 900 MAX all-weather refrigerated sampler samples the influent and effluent at regular intervals.
 In addition, the samplers are programmed to sample when the pH is outside the control range.
 In this manner, the sample can be tested in the lab to verify the pH at the time of an excursion.
 Watertight covers on manholes IWS 117 through IWS 120 serving the North Service Basin and IWS 144 through 147 and IWS 333 to 334 in the vicinity of the IWTP.
 1997 - 1998 Watertight covers prevent manhole surcharging and ponding of water.
 Catwalks were built around the Lagoons #1 and #2 skimmer houses.
 Catwalks were placed in the IWTP around the new DAFs.
 1997 - 1998 Catwalks allow for better access and monitoring of the lagoons and DAFs.
 The IWTP catwalks were installed to allow the operator to walk the length of the plant at catwalk level.
 A DAF washdown system was built on the catwalks above the DAFs.
 1998 Washdown allows for more efficient cleaning of the DAF units.
 Telemetry cable from IWTP to Lagoon #3 installed.
-1998 Cable to provide telemetry between the IWTP and the Lagoon pump station and generator building.
-The cable was installed i the abandoned 12-inch force main pipe from the demolished Lagoon #3 pump station.
+1998 Cable to provide telemetry between the IWTP and the Lagoon #3 pump station and generator building.
+The cable was installed in the abandoned 12-inch force main pipe from the demolished Lagoon #3 pump station.
 Fiber optic cable to IWTP installed 1999 Cable provided e-mail access and phone upgrade at IWTP.
 Flowmeter signal to website 2000 - 2001 Signal allows for remote monitoring of IWTP effluent flow rate.
 Bird netting installed at Lagoons #1 and #2 2000 A bird-deterrent measure.
 Consists of 1.25-inch square polypropylene netting stretched over a cable support system.
 The netting entirely covers, but allows operator access to Lagoons #1 and #2.
 IWS inspection and repairs 1999 - present Ongoing inspection, maintenance, and repair of the IWS collection system.
 Inspection of small-bore piping is completed.
-Larger diameter piping inspection and repair is ongoing.
+Larger diameter piping inspection and repair are ongoing.
 BOD analyzer 2000 - present Online BOD analyzer provides real time BOD data for IWTP effluent.
 Analyzer installed in 2000, currently undergoing final testing and calibration while collecting data during actual deicing events.
-Because, deicing activity has been relatively mild since installation of the BOD analyzer the range of analysis has been limited.
+Because deicing activity has been relatively mild since installation of the BOD analyzer, the range of analysis has been limited.
 Lagoon #3 Expansion 2000 - present Lagoon cleaned, expanded to approximately 76 million gallons capacity, and lined with a two-sided textured 100-mil polyethylene.
 The lining includes a bottom-only concrete-filled geoweb as in Lagoons #1 and #2.
 Construction began in 2000, with completion expected in 2002.
-65-1-FS~SeaTac~Final Draft.doc Pag e 15 DRAFT